So this chapter was meant to be done super quick to make up for leaving it on a cliffhanger. Like, record time quick. That was the intention. Promise.

 Red leaned against his father's side, eating his dinner and feeling warmed from the inside and out.

 "Remember, nothing is without risk, but risk is manageable.
 Risk is the balance between the danger of an action, and what the actor is capable of.
-A smart trainer keeps risk in mind at all times, and stays alive.
-A smart and skilled trainer can reduce risk enough to do the impossible.
+A skilled trainer manages risks at all times and stays alive.
+A skilled and smart trainer thinks beyond the obvious risks of action, and find ways to do the impossible.
 Where such men and women go, legends bloom like flowers in their wake."

 As soon as Red gets over his shock, he whips his bag around one shoulder and scrambles for the zipper along the side.
 "Repel," he hisses to Blue.
 "Now!"
 He pulls out the canister, pops the top, and sprays himself liberally, breathing deep to recover from the sprint through the woods and to keep himself from panicking.

 The body is too far to see clearly through the grass and flowers, but the tallish figure and short hair makes it appear to be a young man.
-There are red blotches on his clothes, but not enough to tell if they're dead.
-Red tries to hold onto that hope, though it makes him anxiously aware of every passing second the venom might be creeping through their veins...
+There are red blotches on his clothes, but not enough to tell if he's dead.
+Red tries to hold onto that hope, though it makes him anxiously aware of every passing second the venom might be creeping through the man's veins...